bjeptum/Bright_Events/README.md

 - Users can create, view, update and delete an event
 - Users can RSVP to an event
 - Users can view who will be attending their event
-- Users can search for events based on event location or event category

 ## Installation